Members Only (The Sopranos)

 "Members Only" is the 66th episode of the HBO series The Sopranos, and the first of the show's sixth season.
 Written by Terence Winter and directed by Tim Van Patten, it aired originally on March 12, 2006.

+The episode was the most watched cable program and third most popular program on cable or broadcast television on its premiere date, with about 9.5 million viewers.
+Critical reception was largely positive.